7 Ways to Deliver the Best Onboarding Experience for New Hires

 7. Keep up with the industry developments

 Recruiters might find more passive candidates by being aware of industry developments.
-It streamlines the procedure by generating alerts for events like mergers and acquisitions, recruiting intentions, layoffs, new projects, etc. Any upheaval or unpredictability could prompt workers to think about leaving their current positions.
+It streamlines the procedure by generating alerts for events like mergers and acquisitions, recruiting intentions, layoffs, new projects, etc. Any upheaval or unpredictability could prompt workers to consider leaving their current positions.
 Even if the news doesn’t directly affect the prospect, passive candidates will see recruiters familiar with their sector more favorably.

 8. Convey personalized sourcing emails